-- (1) Right to counsel.
-A Defendant appealing a misdemeanor conviction, who had appointed counsel at trial or who has otherwise met the standards for appointed counsel, is entitled to appointed counsel on appeal. - (2) Applications for appointed counsel. - (a) A party, meeting the standards, may apply for appointment of counsel either in the trial court or in the Appellate Division pursuant to California Rules of Court 8.851. - (b) Applications filed in the Appellate Division are decided, without hearing, by the presiding judge. - (3) List of attorneys.
+Right to counsel.
+A Defendant appealing a misdemeanor conviction, who was represented by appointed counsel at trial, or who has otherwise met the criteria to be represented by appointed counsel, is entitled to appointed counsel on appeal.

+Applications for appointed counsel.

+A party who meets the criteria may apply for appointment of counsel either in the trial court or in the Appellate Division pursuant to California Rules of Court, rule 8.851.

+Applications filed in the Appellate Division are decided by the presiding judge without a hearing.

+List of attorneys.

 Appointments are made by the Appellate Division from the list of attorneys maintained by the Appellate Division.